one of the most exciting handmade jewelers on the fashion/art scene today.

 The first thing you notice about “The Connie Bennett Collection” is

 COLOR, COLOR AND MORE COLOR!
-Connie designs dichroic and mixed media
+Connie makes dichroic and mixed media

-mirrors and vases as well as jewelry using stained, dichroic and fused
+mirrors as well as jewelry using stained, dichroic and fused

 glass.
-Her pieces are handcrafted so no two pieces are ever exactly the
+Her pieces are handcrafted so no two are ever exactly the

 same.
 The glass is combined with unique beading and charms, and is dimensional,